 There are also other ways of removing (discharging) colour from dyed fabrics but they usually need highly toxic chemicals and lots of experience.
 Ordinary household bleach is much safer when used with care.
 It is best to do your experiments outside, though, if possible.
 And wear old clothes in case you accidentally get some bleach on them as well.

 "Tie and dye"

-It is propably best to make a solution of 1 part bleach to 4 or 5 parts water.
+It is probably best to make a solution of 1 part bleach to 4 or 5 parts water.

 After you have prepared your fabric, dip it into the solution.
 After the wanted result is achieved you rinse your fabric in cold water.
-If you need to stop the action quickly, you can neutralize the fabric in a solution of 1 part vinegar to 3 parts water and then rinse it thorougly.
+If you need to stop the action rinse it thoroughly in water.

 Bleach + thickener

 You can make bleach "thicker" by mixing it with a thickener.
 For a thickener you can try different kinds of pastes for example wall-paper paste.
 After this you can paint it, add it with a sponge or use it for block or screen printing.